Uncovering Avocado Cravings: 10 Key Explanations

 4. Avocados can help you with weight management.

-Despite their creaminess, avocados are actually relatively low in calories and fat.
+Despite their creaminess, avocados are relatively low in calories and fat.
 And because they’re high in fiber and protein, they’ll keep you feeling full longer than other snacks will.

 This is because they’re a low-calorie, high-fiber food that will help you feel full and satisfied.